kalekje/penlight/README.md

 # penlight  -- Lua libraries for use in LuaLaTeX

-This LuaLaTeX package provides a wrapper to use the [penlight](https://github.com/lunarmodules/Penlight) Lua libraries with LuaLaTeX, with some extra functionality added.
+This LuaLaTeX package provides a wrapper to use the [penlight](https://github.com/lunarmodules/Penlight) Lua libraries with LuaLaTeX.

 # License

-Copyright (C) 2021-2022 Kale Ewasiuk
+Copyright (C) 2021-2023 Kale Ewasiuk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal